An explanation of Mondrian's oeuvre by Michael Sciam

 Oil and Paper on Canvas, cm 126 x 126

-Victory Boogie Woogie Mondrian’s last composition which has remained unfinished, is a sort of spiritual testament containing an exhortation addressed to future artists and mankind in general: art must be able to transform the discord of the real world into plastic harmonies serving as a model for the future developments of life; art must be able to improve the world.
+Victory Boogie Woogie Mondrian’s last composition which has remained unfinished, is a sort of spiritual testament containing an exhortation addressed to future artists and mankind in general: art must be able to transform the discords of the real world into plastic harmonies serving as a model for the future developments of life; art must be able to improve the world.

 Victory Boogie Woogie remains incomplete because every human action aimed at improving the world will necessarily be left unfinished.
 It is an open process that will never come to an end.